RummanShahriar/RummanShahriar/README.md

-#### I'm a Computer Science Engineer
+#### Rumman is a Computer Science Engineer

-A passionate **CSE student**, and My journey in the world of technology has been a thrilling ride, filled with curiosity and a constant drive to learn.
+Rumman is a passionate **CSE student**, whose journey in the world of technology has been a thrilling ride filled with curiosity and a constant drive to learn.

-🚀 I dreamt of specializing in the field of **Data Science**, where I blend creativity with technical skills to craft innovative solutions.
-My love for Data has led me to contribute to various ideas and collaborate with like-minded individuals in the open-source community.
+🚀 He aspires to specialize in the field of **Data Science**, where he blends creativity with technical skills to craft innovative solutions.
+His love for data has led him to contribute to various ideas and collaborate with like-minded individuals in the open-source community.

-♟️When I'm not immersed in lines of code, you can find me playing **Chess** at **Chess.com**
+♟️ When not immersed in lines of code, Rumman enjoys playing **Chess** on **Chess.com**.

-📫 Now, Let's connect!
-Feel free to explore my repositories and projects.
-If you have any questions, or suggestions, or just want to chat, drop me a message.
-I'm always open to new ideas and collaborations.
+📫 He is always open to connecting!
+Feel free to explore his repositories and projects.
+If you have any questions, suggestions, or just want to chat, drop him a message.
+Rumman is always open to new ideas and collaborations.
 **Happy coding!** 🖥️✨

-**Skills: Python / SQL / R language / HTML**
+**Skills:** Python / SQL / R language / HTML

-- 🌱 I’m currently learning **Ai and Machine Learning**
+- 🌱 Currently learning **AI and Machine Learning**
-- 💬 Ask me about **Data Structure and Algorithms**
+- 💬 Knowledgeable in **Data Structures and Algorithms**
-- 📫 How to reach me: md.rumman.shahriar@g.bracu.ac.bd
+- 📫 Reach him at: **md.rumman.shahriar@g.bracu.ac.bd**
-- ✉️ Personal mail: rummanshahriarrumman@gmail.com
+- ✉️ Personal mail: **rummanshahriarrumman@gmail.com**

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/RummanShahriar)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/facebook.svg' alt='facebook' height='40'>](https://www.facebook.com/rumman.shahriar.1)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/instagram.svg' alt='instagram' height='40'>](https://www.instagram.com/rumman_shahriar_007/)